 OARS is another northern border method for boaters to report entry to satisfy 19USC and 8CFR requirements into the United States from Canada.
 The OARS program uses videophones, typically located at public marinas, which boaters may use to report to CBP.

-Local Boater Option (Miami, Tampa, and San Juan) is a voluntary effort that will allow eligible, frequent pleasure boat operators and passengers, who are U.S. Citizens or Lawful Permanent Residents (LPRs) of the United States, to register themselves and their vessel with CBP.
-The Local Boater Option offers facilitated customs and immigration clearance for recreational low-risk boaters at time of arrival.
-Enrollment to the LBO Program is voluntary and will allow CBP to expedite the arrival reporting process to boaters who have enrolled into the program.
+SVRS is a voluntary effort that will allow eligible, frequent pleasure boat operators and passengers, who are U.S. Citizens or Lawful Permanent Residents (LPRs) of the United States, to register with CBP.
+SVRS offers facilitated customs and immigration clearance for recreational low-risk boaters at time of arrival.
+Enrollment in SVRS is voluntary and will allow CBP to expedite the arrival reporting process to boaters who have enrolled into the program.
 This program will satisfy the boat operator's legal requirement to report to a port-of-entry for face-to-face inspection in accordance with 8 CFR 235.1, but boaters must still phone in their arrival to satisfy 19 USC 1433.

 Boats for Display, Testing, or Race